Underwater Activities

 Later in the afternoon we took the dinghy over to Butler Bay where the Northwind tug sits on the bottom in about fifty feet.
 It’s so cool to have things like this all to ourselves.
 The kids did amazing, and looked like they’d been doing this sort of thing their whole lives.

-While we were down there I realized I’d forgotten GoPro cameras need a housing on them below about 33 feet.
+While we were down there I realized I’d forgotten ActionCam cameras need a housing on them below about 33 feet.
 The buttons would stick down below that, so I’d have to leave the camera sitting on top of the pilothouse whenever I dived to the bottom.
 Fortunately, it survived the outing.

 Butler Bay Wreck DiveButler Bay Wreck DiveButler Bay Wreck DiveButler Bay Wreck DiveButler Bay Wreck DiveButler Bay Wreck Dive